azaghal/factorio-beyond-vanilla-extended/README.md

 -   Factory-oriented statistics in victory screen ([Better Victory Screen](https://mods.factorio.com/mod/better-victory-screen))

     > Get factory/production-oriented statistics after winning the game.
 Because, you know, if this game was really about killing biters, it would probably be called Biterio...

+### Mechanics

+-   Oil generates only in water ([Cargo Ships](https://mods.factorio.com/mod/cargo-ships))

+    > Oil is no longer generated on land, and can only by extracted via oil rigs.
+It has to be transported either using oil tankers, or by excess use of landfill to get the trains to the oil rig.

 ### Circuit network